 3. Khun Kala floating market

 The floating market is newly open only for weekends and national holidays.
 It’s surrounded by greens.
 Since the market is located in Bang Khun Tian area, seafood is a no-miss.
 Moreover, you can cycle around the market, feed local monkeys, and join a small local workshop.

 This floating market is located in Samut Prakarn, however, it’s super easy and convenient for visitors to travel to the market.
 Taking a ferry across Chao Phraya river, you will reach a district which we called “Bangkok’s green lungs,” Bang Ka Jao.
 Bang Nam Phueng floating market is less-touristy and still filled with the real local vibe.

 A weekend floating market is well-known for its liveliness and traditional Thai desserts, handmade goods, and fresh produces.
 There is also a walk street nearby which you can enjoy stroll along from day ’til night.

 Unlike any other floating markets, Kwan-Riam floating market was built in order to imitate a location in a famous Thai romance-drama novel named Plae Kao, a Thai version of ‘Romeo and Juliet.’
 It almost feels like you’ve traveled back in time.
 This floating market is filled of delicious Thai foods and desserts.
 You can also take a boat ride to explore the surrounding along the river.

 The floating market has over 200 shops along the canals.
 Plus, the market, itself, has seasonal fruit plantations and a small sheep farm for travelers to experience the fun activities there.

-Comment and share you thought about your favorite floating market in Bangkok.
+Comment and share your thoughts about your favorite floating market in Bangkok below.